chadkluck/serverless-video-converter/README.md

 # choose the template-pipeline.yml template when asked
 # Follow the prompts (for S3StaticHostBucket you will use the bucket name of your Output bucket)

+# Don't forget to deploy if you skipped deployment during config
+./cli/deploy.py pipeline PREFIX YOUR_PROJECT_NAME test

 # After it is created you will have a chance to deploy right away or do it later using the deploy.py command.
 # Once deployed, test it out with a SHORT 30 to 60 second video:
 cd ../SOME_DIR_WITH_A_SHORT_30_SEC_VIDEO